samburden/first-neural-network/README.md

 * matplotlib
 * jupyter notebook

-These can be install using pip or conda if using [Anaconda](https://www.continuum.io/downloads).
+These can be installed using pip or conda if using [Anaconda](https://www.continuum.io/downloads).

 The project is implemented in a Jupyter notebook and can be run using the following from a terminal: